An out-and-back with a twist: you’ll head out over Giant Ledge but you'll head back under Giant Ledge.

 Beware the chipmunks.
 They are beyond tame.
 They will stare you down.

-A primitive campsite is close by, down a muddy herd path on the west side of the trail.
+Several primitive campsites are close by, down a muddy herd path on the west side of the trail.

 Walk Giant Ledge’s full length and visit each of its lookouts.
-There are four, maybe five?
+There are five, maybe six?
 I always lose count.
-Views from each outcropping are variations on a theme, each offering a slightly different angle on Woodland Valley, the Eastern Devil’s Path mountains, and the Burroughs Range.
+Views from each offer an ever-changing angle on Woodland Valley below, the Eastern Devil’s Path mountains and the Burroughs Range.